joncoop/pygame-xbox360controller/README.md

   See the values returned by an `xbox360_controller` object on a graphical mockup of the controller.

-- `simple_game_template.py`
+- `simple_game.py`

   This demonstrates basic usage of the `xbox360_controller` class and can be used as a template for a game.
 Press 'start' to begin the game.
 The ball is controlled by the left stick.
 The 'A' button changes the ball's color.
 Pressing 'back' resets the game.

 - `test.py`

-  Plug in a controller and check the raw values returned by each button/axis.
-This is just slightly modified joystick example code from the joystick documentation page.
-This does not use the `xbox360_controller`.
-Rather, it can be used to see how inputs are mapped on different platforms.
+  Plug in a controller and check out the raw values returned by each button/axis.
+This is just slightly modified example code from the official [Pygame joystick documentation](https://www.pygame.org/docs/ref/joystick.html).
+The `xbox360_controller` class is not used here.
+Rather, it is a useful tool to see how inputs are mapped on different platforms.

 ## Author

-Designed and built by [joncoop](https://github.com/joncoop) made this.
-He hopes you use it to make something cool.
+Designed and built by [joncoop](https://github.com/joncoop).
+He hopes you use this to make something cool.

 ## License